 Yet another episode had Hurley finally coming clean to Charlie that he was a multi-millionaire lottery winner.
 Charlie thinks Hurley's just messing with him.

-On Lucifer, Lucifer is totally up front on how he's the Devil come to Earth, and annoyed people like cop Chloe don't believe him.
+Lucifer is totally up front on how he's the Devil come to Earth, and annoyed people like cop Chloe don't believe him.

 Chloe: I'm going to figure out your secret.
 Lucifer: It's not a secret when I'm telling you!